Other Names for this Disease

 There are a number of other forms of hemochromatosis.
 To learn more about these other forms click on the disease names listed below:

 - Hemochromatosis.
 Genetics Home Reference.
 2006; http://ghr.nlm.nih.gov/condition=hemochromatosis .
 Accessed 8/10/2011.

 Your Questions Answeredby the Genetic and Rare Diseases Information Center

 Please contact us with your questions about Neonatal hemochromatosis.
 We will answer your question and update these pages with new resources and information.

 - Genetics Home Reference (GHR) contains information on Neonatal hemochromatosis.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - Medscape Reference provides information on this topic.
 Click on the link to view this information.
 You may need to register to view the medical textbook, but registration is free.